International Rare Cancers Initiative

-- Ocular melanoma (Dr Richard Carvajal, Dr Ernie Marshall, Professor Poulam Patel)
+- Melanoma (Dr Richard Carvajal, Dr Paul Nathan, Professor Poulam Patel)

 For each of these rare cancers, the coordinating team has run successful meetings alongside other national and international cancer conferences, such as the American Society of Clinical Oncology (ASCO) Conference and the European CanCer Organisation (ECCO) Conference.
 The researchers working on each of these cancers are at different stages of either discussing potential study ideas, applying to the partner organisations for funding, or in the process of trial set-up internationally.

 In Pioneering Research, our annual research publication, we look at how we create mutually beneficial partnerships that support our own research objectives and those of our partners.